New York State Canal Corporation

 The New York State Canal Corporation is a New York State public-benefit corporation responsible for the oversight, administration and maintenance of the New York State Canal System, which consists of the Erie Canal, Cayuga–Seneca Canal, Oswego Canal and Champlain Canal.
 It is also involved with the development and maintenance of the New York State Canalway Trail and with the general development and promotion of the Erie Canal Corridor as both a tourist attraction and a working waterway.
 The canal system totals 524 miles in length, and includes 57 locks and 17 lift bridges.
 The corporation suggests that canal boat travelers reserve 5 days to traverse the Erie Canal portion of the system.

 Organization

-The current director of the New York State Canal Corporation is Brian Stratton, who was appointed to the position by Governor Andrew Cuomo in the Spring of 2011.
 Executive officers report to a 7-member board of directors.
 For 2018, the board approved an expenditures budget of $82 million for operations and maintenance, $40 million for capital expenditures, and $3 million for Canal Development Fund expenses.

 In 2012, the New York State Canal Corporation employed 529 people, consisting of 458 full-time employees and 78 seasonal workers.
 Its spending accounted for about 10 percent of the New York State Thruway's total $1.1 billion in annual spending.
 In 2012, the Canal Corp.’s operating budget was $55.7 million and its capital budget was $51.4 million.

 An August 2012 report by state Comptroller Thomas DiNapoli said the canal system "contributed to the deterioration of the Authority's financial condition over the past decade", even as canal traffic had dropped nearly one-third since the period immediately before the Thruway Authority assumed control.